tilezen/vector-datasource/docs/api-keys-and-rate-limits.md

 ## Rate limits

-Mapzen Vector Tiles is a free, shared service.
-Mapzen Vector Tiles does not currently enforce rate limits.
+Mapzen Vector Tiles is a free, shared service and rate limits are not currently enforced.

 If an individual user abuses the service (especially by "vacuuming" or "scraping" tiles not pre-generated), the overall system performance will be degraded for the on-demand portion of the service for all users.
+Cached tiles will continue to be highly available for all users.

 We pre-generate popular map areas and those tiles are highly available and served directly via Fastly's edge cache.
 But map areas with low traffic are generated on-demand.